Brazil: Cartels and Leniency

 Pursuant to article 29 of the Antitrust Act, any injured or potentially injured person by an anti-competitive practice may bring a private antitrust action.
 Injured or potentially injured persons may be represented by:

-Two types of collective actions may be filed to halt or remedy anti-competitive practices: public civil actions and collective actions for defence of 'homogeneous individual rights'.
+Two types of collective actions may be filed to halt or remedy anti-competitive practices: public civil actions and collective actions for defense of ‘homogeneous individual rights’.
 The former aims at halting and remedying infringements that affect collective or diffuse interests, not specifically individualised.
-The latter aims at obtaining injunctive relief and money damages for a class of plaintiffs, besides specific behavioural or structural remedies.
+The latter aims at obtaining injunctive relief and money damages for a class of plaintiffs, besides specific behavioral or structural remedies.

-Public civil actions are often filed either by consumer associations or the PPO, although the Union, the states, municipalities, the Federal District, and administrative agencies or departments also have standing.
+Public civil actions are often filed either by consumer associations or the MP, although the union, the states, municipalities, the federal district, and administrative agencies or departments also have standing.
 Plaintiffs cannot recover money damages, although defendants may be ordered to pay compensation to a public fund in order to redress the harm.
-A major public civil action has been filed by the PPO against the Steel Rebars cartel requesting both compensation and injunctive relief.
+A major public civil action has been filed by the MP against the Steel Rebars Cartel requesting both compensation and injunctive relief.

-Collective actions for defence of homogeneous individual rights may be filed by trade associations, the PPO, the Union, the states, municipalities, the Federal District, administrative agencies or departments.
-Following the filing, courts publish a notice in the Official Gazette asking interested parties to intervene and join the plaintiffs (opt in).
+Collective actions for defence of homogeneous individual rights may be filed by trade associations, the MP, the union, the states, municipalities, the federal district, administrative agencies or departments.
+Following the filing, courts publish a notice in the official gazette to interested parties to intervene and join the plaintiffs (opt-in).

 Emerging issues and trends

 TCCs and the requirement of confession